 Please keep a record of your medical treatment, pharmaceutical, medical and travelling expenses.Please keep all of your records and make sure you bring the records with you when we get together to assess your claim.

 You need a lawyer acting for you to maximise the amount of your compensation.
-Common law claim are very complex and you should engage an expert personal injury lawyer to represent you in your claim.
+Common law claims are very complex and you should engage an expert personal injury lawyer to represent you in your claim.

 GC Law is a no win no fee law firm, and we are always up front about the costs associated with commencing a claim for compensation.